-This apparent paradox begins to be resolved due to salient observations in \citet{khona24synthetic,ye2025implicit} that the Transformer represents the nodes of their graphs with some notion of distance; and a separate finding in \flexicitet{huang2025factorization,saxe19semantics}: that (two-hop) reasoning can emerge from ``factorized'' parameterizations.
+This apparent paradox begins to be resolved by a preliminary observation in \flexicitet{jiang24elephants,khona24synthetic,nishi25shattering,ye2025implicit}: that the node embeddings $\embedding$ reflect some useful notion of distance; and a separate finding in \flexicitet{huang2025factorization,saxe19semantics}: that (two-hop) reasoning can emerge from ``factorized'' parameterizations.
 We flesh out a unified understanding of these observations and their implications.
-First, the existence of such node embeddings implies that atomic facts can be stored in an altogether distinct paradigm of parametric memory, a \textit{geometric} one, which is in dramatic contrast to the associative one.
+First, the existence of structured node embeddings implies that models can store atomic facts in an altogether distinct paradigm of parametric memory that we term as {geometric} memory.
+This memory is in dramatic contrast to the associative one.
 In the simplest form of the geometric view (see \cref{hyp:global-geometric-memory}), the associations are no longer stored verbatim in a lookup table $\Wassoc$, but are \textit{(low-rank) factorized} into the embeddings as $\embeddinggeom(u)^T \embeddinggeom(v)$.
 Our key insight is that these embeddings are no longer arbitrary.
 Rather, they are carefully arranged such that they encode \textit{global} relationships without explicit supervision to do so: even if entities $u$ and $v$ never appeared in the same context, the dot-product $\embeddinggeom(u)^T \embeddinggeom(v)$ captures the model's own notion of multi-hop distance between the pair.
-This global geometry can open up new forms of reasoning, since what seemed to be a hard-to-learn $\ell$-fold composition of local associations, now becomes an easy-to-learn spatial navigation task.
+This global geometry can open up new forms of reasoning, since what seemed to be a hard-to-learn $\ell$-fold composition of local associations is now approximated as an easy-to-learn spatial navigation task.
 We contrast the associative (\cref{hyp:associative}) and geometric (\cref{hyp:global-geometric-memory}) views of memory visually in \cref{fig:overview} and also in \cref{tab:memory_comparison_wrapped}.